Jean-Baptiste Chappe d'Auteroche: Transit of Venus 1769

 For the transit of Venus on 3 June 1769, Chappe's destination was the Mission of San José del Cabo at the tip of the Baja California peninsula in modern-day Mexico.
 The journey and observation were uneventful.
+He had previously (1762–1768) reported observations of a halo/ring around Venus, but during the 1769 transit he reported seeing the black drop effect.

 However, as the expedition was packing to return, an outbreak of fever (possibly yellow fever) hit the area.
 Chappe stayed to tend the sick, but was infected and died on 1 August.
 Only one member of the expedition made it back to Paris alive with Chappe's observations and notes.
 Chappe's account of his journey (Voyage en Californie, pour l'observation du passage de Vénus sur le disque du soleil) was published posthumously by his colleague César Cassini de Thury.
 The manuscript is kept at the Library of Paris Observatory and available online.

 Legacy

 As well as the contributions his observations of the transits of Venus gave to solving the problem of the size of the solar system, his nephew, Claude Chappe was greatly inspired by reading Voyage en Sibérie.
 Claude went on, with his brothers, to create the first optical telegraph network using semaphores and telescopes.

 Asteroid 14961 d'Auteroche, discovered by Eric Walter Elst at La Silla Observatory in Chile in 1996, was named in his honour.
+The Chappe crater on the Moon was named after him in 1994.